FuryanRasta/warmage/docs/cli-client/intro.md

 # Introduction

-`petri` is a command line client for the PETRIhub network.
-PETRIhub users can use `petri` to send transactions and query the blockchain data.
+`mage` is a command line client for the MAGEhub network.
+MAGEhub users can use `mage` to send transactions and query the blockchain data.

 ## Working Directory

-The default working directory for the `petri` is `$HOME/.petri`, which is mainly used to save configuration files and data.
-The PETRIhub `key` data is saved in the working directory of `petri`.
-You can also specify the `petri`  working directory by `--home`.
+The default working directory for the `mage` is `$HOME/.mage`, which is mainly used to save configuration files and data.
+The MAGEhub `key` data is saved in the working directory of `mage`.
+You can also specify the `mage`  working directory by `--home`.

 ## Connecting to a Full Node

-The `petri` node provides a RPC interface, transactions and query requests are sent to the process listening to it.
-The default rpc address the `petri` is connected to is `tcp://localhost:26657`, it can also be specified by `--node`.
+The `mage` node provides a RPC interface, transactions and query requests are sent to the process listening to it.
+The default rpc address the `mage` is connected to is `tcp://localhost:26657`, it can also be specified by `--node`.

 ## Global Flags